Good scores and ratings

-Your credit score will change over time as your own credit behaviour changes e.g. if you apply for and / or take on more debt, defaulting on your account or if your repayment behaviour changes by skipping your monthly account payments.
+Your credit score will change over time as your credit behaviour changes e.g. if you apply for and/or take on more debt, default on your account or if your repayment behaviour changes by skipping your monthly account payments.

 Lenders subscribe to one or more of the credit reporting bodies, sharing their customers’ comprehensive credit reporting information for inclusion in your credit report.
 So, not all credit reporting bodies have the exact same information, it all depends on which credit reporting body your lender shares your credit reporting information with.

 Changes to your credit score depend entirely on how often your credit report is updated.
 While they are mostly updated frequently, there is sometimes a lag between when you perform an action and when it is reported by the lender to the credit reporting body they subscribe to.
 It's only when the credit reporting body has the updated information that it will impact your credit score.

 Information that's added or deleted can affect your credit score.
 And newer information tends to have more of an impact than much older information.
 In general, your credit score won’t change that much over time if your use of credit doesn’t change.
 But it's important to note that each time your score is calculated it's taking into consideration the information that is on your credit report at that time.
 So, as the information on your credit report changes, your credit score can also change.

 Does opening a credit card hurt your credit score?

 When you apply for a credit card or loan, an enquiry is recorded on your credit report.
 Your credit report shows a 5-year enquiry history, which is factored into your credit score.
 Making multiple applications in a short period of time can negatively impact your credit score.